kevarome/1800_202510_BBY03/README.md

 - Calendar for JavaScript libary.
 - Nav bar, reminder table, medication form and the profile page are from bootstrap.
 - Icons sourced from [FontAwesome](https://fontawesome.com/) and images from [Unsplash](https://unsplash.com/).
+- Use copilot and chatgpt to generate comments and suggest solution

 ---